Edinburgh Pentlands (UK Parliament constituency): Boundaries

+1950–1955: The Colinton, Gorgie-Dalry, Merchiston and Sighthill wards of the county of the city of Edinburgh.

+1955–1974: The Colinton, Merchiston and Sighthill wards of the county of the city of Edinburgh, and part of the Gorgie-Dalry ward.

+1974–1983: The Colinton and Sighthill wards of the county of the city of Edinburgh, and part of the Merchiston ward.

+1983–1997: Electoral divisions 10 (Balerno/Baberton), 24 (Hailes), 25 (Sighthill/Longstone), 35 (Colinton/Firrhill) and 36 (Braidburn/Fairmilehead) in the City of Edinburgh.

+1997–2005: Electoral divisions 10 (Balerno/Baberton), 22 (Longstone/Craiglockhart), 30 (Sighthill/Broomhouse), 31 (Colinton/Firrhill), and 35 (Braidburn/Fairmilehead) in the City of Edinburgh.

 In 2005, prior to the general election, the Westminster constituency was one of six covering the City of Edinburgh council area.
 Five were entirely within the city council area.
 One, Edinburgh East and Musselburgh, straddled the boundary with the East Lothian council area, to take in Musselburgh.
 Edinburgh Pentlands covered a south-western portion of the city council area.

 In terms of wards used for elections to the City of Edinburgh Council, 1999 to 2007, Edinburgh Pentlands included wards named Balerno, Baberton, Colinton, Craiglockhart, Fairmilehead, Firrhill, Murrayburn, Parkhead, and Sighthill.
 The South Morningside ward was split between Edinburgh Pentlands and Edinburgh South.
 The seat had an urban north and a suburban centre.
 The remaining area was rural, and included a Pentland Hills area in the south.

 In 2005, most of the constituency became part of Edinburgh South West.
 The Fairmilehead and South Morningside wards went to Edinburgh South.
 For the 2005 election, there were five constituencies covering the city area, all entirely within that area.